 The key components of the target total direct compensation for each executive officer set by the compensation and leadership committee annually are annual base salary, short-term cash incentive compensation and long-term equity incentive compensation (PSUs and RSUs).
 The compensation and leadership committee generally positions total cash compensation and equity compensation in a way that the committee believes substantially links executive compensation to corporate performance and strikes a balance between our short-term and long-term strategic goals.
 A significant portion of our NEOs' target total direct compensation opportunity is comprised of "at-risk" compensation in the form of performance-based annual incentive opportunities and equity awards in order to align the NEOs' incentives with the interests of our stockholders and our corporate goals.
-The compensation and leadership committee believes that the target total direct compensation of our NEOs should be competitive within the markets in which we compete, while considering factors such as individual performance, company performance and any unique circumstances of the NEO's position based on that individual's responsibilities and market factors.
+The compensation and leadership committee believes that the target total direct company performance and any unique circumstances of the NEO's position based on that individual's responsibilities and market factors.
 We believe that this target will enable us to attract, motivate and retain the executive talent necessary to develop and execute our business strategy.
 The compensation and leadership committee reviews the compensation of our NEOs against our peer group, survey data sources, and other companies which we compete with for talent to provide a general assessment of the overall competitiveness of our executive compensation program.
 We also provide our NEOs with certain severance and change in control benefits, as well as other benefits generally available to all our employees, including retirement benefits under our 401(k) plan and participation in our employee benefit plans.